Center to Improve Veteran Involvement in Care (CIVIC)

 CIVIC conducts research projects to improve the health and healthcare of Veterans.

 CIVIC's 20 talented Core Investigators conduct research to improve healthcare for Veterans.

-The HSR&D Center Expert and Stakeholder Forum is responsible for reviewing progress toward goals and objectives, and much more!
+The HSR&D Expert Technical Forum is responsible for reviewing progress toward goals and objectives, and much more!